smaurice101/readthedocs/docs/source/rtms.rst

    :scale: 70%

-The scoring and classification of messages, in accordance with Mitre Att&ck framework, can offer organizations around the world valuable insights into their organizations that can help them to:
+The scoring and classification of messages, in accordance with Mitre Att&ck framework, can offer organizations around the world invaluable insights into their organizations that can help them to:

  - determine gaps in deployed security solutions in their enterprise,
  -	for security policy implementation